 Rumi and the cosmic dance

 Whirling Dervish turning from the Mevlevi order of dervishes is a potent method for experiencing inner stillness and the opening of the heart.
 It was originally taught to us in 1963 by a Mevlevi Sheikh with the permission of the head of the order.
-It has been taught and practised at The Study Society’s home at Colet House in West London on a regular basis since then.
+It has been taught and practised at The Study Society’s home at Colet House on a regular basis since then.
 The Turning is a part of a ceremony known as a ‘Mukabele’ (meaning ‘coming face to face’) and it was originally developed by followers of the 13th century Persian mystic Jalalu’ddin Rumi.
 When we were taught it, we were asked to preserve it in its original form.

 As well as having a deep transforming effect on the turners, the whole ceremony has a profound inner symbolism, which represents mankind’s inner journey back to the realisation of his essential oneness with God and the unity of all creation.

-Members of the public are invited to join mukabele ceremonies and Rumi poetry gatherings on the first Friday of month.
+You are invited to join a public Mukabele and Rumi poetry gathering on the 1st Friday of each month.
 The ceremony is open to people of all beliefs and backgrounds.

-Poetry 6:30-7:30 PM
+Rumi Poetry 6:30-7:30 PM